 Adapted from Land of Plenty by Fuchsia Dunlop.

-- 2 tablespoons pickled chili, spicy pickled mustard green stems, or 4 bird's eyes chilies, thinly sliced (see notes)
+2 tablespoons pickled chile, spicy pickled mustard green stems, or 4 bird's eyes chiles, thinly sliced (see notes)

 Bring a pot of water to boil.
 Add the pork to the boiling water and cook for 5 minutes.
 Remove the pork from the water and rinse under cold running water.
 Do not discard the cooking water.